Information security policies

 The ISO27k standards

-Ultimately, the ISO27k suite is expected to comprise about ninety-five standards in the ISO/IEC 27000-numbered series, ~two-thirds of which have been published so far:
+The ISO27k suite consists of about one hundred standards in the ISO/IEC 27000-numbered series, around three quarters of which have been published so far:

 3. Hot stuff ISO/IEC 27002:2022 catalogues ~100 commonplace information security controls with design and implementation guidance.